choria-io/go-choria/README.md

   repo: github.com/acme/foo_agent/foo
 ```

-When you run `go generate` this will create the shim you need to compile your agent into the binary.
+When you run `go generate` (done during the building phase for you) this will create the shim you need to compile your agent into the binary.